priyansh-gupta/End-to-End-automation-and-Integration-git-jenkins-docker/README.md

  #### Second thing we can use more great tools like Ansible Scripting to create more great environment.
  #### Third we can create distributed setup on our own and can host our website on our own.

-## Thank you so much Vimal Sir for teaching us these kinds of great technologies.